Bachelor of Business (Banking and Finance)

 Duration:3 years full time or longer for part time

-The Bachelor of Business Banking and Finance will develop your understanding of the institutions, instruments and markets of the financial services sector.
+The Bachelor of Business with a specialisation in Banking and Finance will develop your understanding of the financial institutions, financial instruments and markets of the financial services sector.

 The Bachelor of Business gives options to tailor your learning to your specific needs.
 All students study a common first year which is complemented in second and third years by specialisations in either two business disciplines, or a single specialisation and an area of study.